pschaus/book_lepl1402/source/part3.rst

 -------------------------------------------

 To grasp a theoretical concept such as time complexity and Big O notation, concrete examples are invaluable.
-For each of the common complexities, we will present an algorithmic example and then break down the reasons behind its specific time complexity.
+For each of the common complexities, we present an algorithmic example and then break down the reasons behind its specific time complexity.
-The following table provides an overview of the most prevalent complexity classes, accompanied by algorithm examples we will delve into.
+The following table provides an overview of the most prevalent complexity classes, accompanied by algorithm examples we explain after.

 +-------------------------------------------------+---------------------------------------------------------------+
 | Complexity (name)                               | Algorithm                                                     |